 Tip: It is FINE to Unleash Elements + Riptide!
-Its extremely effective when you need a quick heal before you know you will be CCd because it can crit for around 50k, and provide that big HoT.
+Its extremely effective when you need a quick heal before you know you will be CCd because it can crit for decent healing, and provide that big HoT.
 Its super effective verse spread pressure teams, and I believe its one of the most underrated spell combos shamans can do.

 Always try to preserve your PvP trinket by coordinating partner cool downs first as the absence of your trinket just makes you a juicy target for 2 whole minutes.
 I generally like to hold my PvP trinket until I have to Spirit Link, but of course it all depends on the situation.

 The general rule of thumb is that when you use your PvP trinket, use a defensive following right after it.